 this

-Originally posted by softwarefreak View Post
+Originally posted by softwarefreak View Post$this represents the object inside the class

 i think "$this" represent non-static call , don't get me wrong, I'm an noob willing to learn :P